 - What is the Best Eyelash Extension Glue on Amazon?

 - A Few More Supplies You’ll Need for Your Eyelash Extension Glue

 What are eyelash extensions?

-Applying eyelash extensions is the method by which an individual synthetic eyelash is applied to each of your own individual natural lashes, one at a time, to create longer lashes, more volume and a thicker and darker look.
-The synthetic lash is glued to your individual natural lash one-by-one.
-It’s semi-permanent and lasts about 2-4 weeks depending on how you take care of them, the natural growth cycle of your own lashes, and the eyelash extension glue you use.
+Applying eyelash extensions is the method by which an individual or fan of synthetic or mink eyelash is applied to each of your own individual natural lashes, to create longer lashes, more volume and a thicker and darker look.
+The lash or fan is glued to your individual natural lash one-by-one.
+It’s semi-permanent and lasts about 2-4 weeks depending on how you take care of them, the natural growth cycle of your own lashes, and the retention of the eyelash extension glue you use.

 What kind of looks can you achieve with eyelash extensions?

 Eyelash extensions come in many different looks.
 There’s different curl types, commonly J, B, C and D with J being the least curly and D the most curly.
 You can also get lashes in different thicknesses and lengths.
 Thicknesses are most commonly 0.10 to 0.20mm.
 The thicker the lash, the more weight it will have.
-Therefore, you have to be sure your natural lashes are strong enough for the thickness as to not have droopy lashes.
+Therefore, you have to be sure your natural lashes are strong enough for the thickness as to not have droopy lashes or cause damage or fallout.
 Eyelashes also come in different lengths, usually from 8mm to 15mm.
 A variety of lengths will be used on a person to achieve different shapes from a round eye to a cat eye.